Dasharo/docs/docs/index.md

 long-term maintenance, transparent validation, privacy-respecting implementation, liberty for the owners, and trustworthiness for all.

-Dasharo consist of productized services, open-core, and SaaS products which help to provide scalable, modular, easy to combine open-source BIOS, UEFI, and firmware solutions.
+Dasharo consists of productized services, open-core, and SaaS products which help to provide scalable, modular, easy to combine open-source BIOS, UEFI, and firmware solutions.
 It offers the components that are needed to develop and maintain a high quality, and modular firmware, for the stability and security